 COVID-19 response update

-Out of concern for our patients and community during the COVID-19 pandemic, the Mayo Clinic Center for Health Equity and Community Engagement Research has canceled face-to-face outreach events until further notice.
-We apologize for any inconvenience this may cause and plan to work with community partners to reschedule these events for later in the year.
-This page will be kept up to date as the pandemic response evolves.
+Out of concern for our patients and community during the COVID-19 pandemic, the Mayo Clinic Center for Health Equity and Community Engagement Research has canceled in-person outreach events until further notice.
+We apologize for any inconvenience this may cause and plan to work with community partners to reschedule these events.
+The center's blog and calendar will be kept up to date with event information as the pandemic response evolves.

 The inaugural Arizona Health Equity Conference was held in 2014, to high acclaim, and the event has grown each year since.
 Mayo Clinic is the original founder and lead for this exciting conference.